vulnerawise/vulnerawise/README.md

 	•	SSVC-based prioritization (immediate, schedule, defer)
 	•	Exposure and impact reasoning
 	•	Lightweight CLI and fast API
-	•	No login required, ready for air-gapped use

 ### Example Use Cases
 	•	Vulnerability Prioritization – Focus remediation on vulnerabilities that are actively being exploited in the wild